Email FacebookTwitterMenu burgerClose thin

 Day trading drives markets and helps them to maintain their liquidity, making it relatively easy for securities to be bought and sold.
 It serves its purpose, but it may not be the right thing to get involved in if you’re risk-averse or new to the world of investing.

 Not only can day trading be expensive, but you could also potentially end up with more debt since leverage is common and making a profit is not guaranteed.
 Be ready to lose a lot before you gain much ground, particularly when you first get started.
-And remember that when you day trade you’re competing against more experienced traders – and sophisticated computer algorithms.
+And remember that when you day trade you’re competing against more experienced traders, and sophisticated computer algorithms.

 Bottom Line

-If you’re on track to meet financial goals like planning for retirement, you’re paying all your bills and you have a sufficient emergency fund, you may consider taking the extra money in your budget to see how far you get with day trading – as long as you know your limits and are able to stop before you lose more than you can afford to lose.
+It may sound appealing to stay at home in your sweatpants making money on your laptop as a day trader.
+The reality, though, is that the average investor is unlikely to make it rich this way.
+That means day trading may not be the best strategy for growing your nest egg.
+If you’re on track to meet financial goals like planning for retirement, you’re paying all your bills and you have a sufficient emergency fund, you may consider taking the extra money in your budget to see how far you get with day trading, as long as you know your limits and are able to stop before you lose more than you can afford to lose.